What Does it Take to Become a Good Drummer?

 Setting Goals – Set achievable goals.
 Work with your instructor to create a clear lesson plan.Set aside time to practice EVERY DAY for at least one hour.

 Live and Breathe Drumming – Surround yourself with the instrument.
-Join Facebook groups, engage with others online, attend open mics and jam sessions, play with other musicians, buy instructional books, attend concerts, form a band, and, most importantly, continue learning everyday.
+Join Facebook groups, follow drummers on Instagram and TikTok, engage with others online, attend open mics and jam sessions, play with other musicians, buy instructional books, watch drummers on YouTube, attend concerts, form a band, and, most importantly, continue learning everyday.

 Approach the drums as if it were part of your being.
 Become laser-focused in everything you do on the drums.
 It should be an obsession!